The information here is based on the Centre for Sustainable Energy’s easy read leaflet on dealing with damp, available here.

 • Keep the lids on your saucepans when you are cooking.

-• Dry your clothes outdoors, or on a clothes airer in a bathroom.
+• Dry your clothes outdoors, or on a clothes airer in a bathroom with the window open.
 Do not dry them on a radiator.

-• If your tumble dryer has a hose, make sure it is set outside.
+• If your tumble dryer has a hose, make sure it is outside.

 • Do not use paraffin heaters or bottled gas heaters.